 The Swedish Law and Informatics Research Institute (IRI) explores the interaction between Law and Information Technology.
 The topic is a meeting place for traditional legal studies, information science and information technology.
 Through this subject, the legal system acquires new working tools for the handling of source material, legal proceedings become automated and legal activities take on a new guise.
 Law and Information Technology focuses on both methodological issues and regulative issues.

-The activities started in 1968 and Law and Information Technology/Informatics (“Rättsinformatik”) is presently one of Stockholm University’s profile fields of science.
-Apart from research, IRI is engaged in educational activities and has administrated an international Masters Programme in Law and Information Technology for more than ten years.
+The activities started in 1968 and are to a large extent project oriented.
+Apart from research, IRI is engaged in educational activities and Law and Information Technology (“Rättsinformatik”) has since the early 1980s been a compulsory component in the legal education at Stockholm University’s.
+IRI has also administrated an international Masters Programme in Law and Information Technology for more than ten years.